lama17/vibe-rater/README.md

 - (DONE) Design and develop the user interface

-2. How long, in hours, did it take you to complete this assignment?
+2. How long, in hours, did it take you to complete this assignment?<br>
 Not sure how long in hours, but we worked on it pretty much non-stop for about one week.